Kathryn Chilcote

 Kathryn Chilcote, soprano

-In 1980 Kathryn relocated to Hannover, Germany, where she sang and taught until she returned to the US, in 1984.
+In 1980 Kathryn relocated to Hannover, Germany, where she sang and gave singing lessons until she returned to the US, in 1984.
 Upon completion of course work for the degree of Doctor of Musical Arts at the School of Music, the University of Oregon, in Eugene, she accepted a position as the Director of Opera at a university in Mississippi.
-A year later, she accepted a similar position at a university in Southeastern Pennsylvania, where she has taught for the past seventeen years.
-Dr. Chilcote completed her doctorate in 1991 and was promoted to Associate Professor in 1996.
+A year later, she accepted a similar position at a university in Southeastern Pennsylvania, where she has taught since 1989.
+Dr. Chilcote completed her doctorate in 1991 and was promoted to Associate Professor in 1997.

 Dr. Chilcote is an active recitalist, and has performed extensively on the West Coast and in the Northeastern part of the US, in addition to European cities such as Toulouse, France, Bayreuth and Hannover Germany, and Florence, Italy as well as Moscow, Russia.
 She was featured as a soloist with the San Francisco Bach Choir when she was a Bay Area resident, and has continued her love of singing Bach to the present day.
-She produces and performs in a yearly chamber music concert featuring the secular and sacred solo cantatas of Baroque composer J. S. Bach, collaborating with Dr. Paula Nelson, flutist, and Diane Legnini, cembalo player.
+She produces and performs in a yearly chamber music concert featuring the secular and sacred solo cantatas of Baroque composer J. S. Bach.

 Dr. Chilcote maintains a large private voice studio in West Chester, Pennsylvania, where she specializes in teaching high voices, particularly sopranos.
-Her professional students include Jennifer Graf, coloratura soprano, of Hellertown, Pennsylvania, and Sarah Bennett, soprano, of Baltimore, Maryland.
+She accompanies her students on piano for every voice lesson.
+Her professional students include Sarah Bennett, soprano, of Maryland; Jessica Lennick, soprano, of Philadelphia; and Alayna Rakes, soprano, of Philadelphia, PA.